Our Mission

 Executive Director and Founder: Erin Campbell

 Erin Campbell started the Athens Area Diaper Bank in October 2015.
-She first learned about diaper need when her middle daughter was still an infant, and was horrified that some families can’t keep their babies in clean diapers and even have to re-use dirty diapers.
+She first learned about diaper need when her middle daughter was still an infant, and was horrified to learn about the struggle of diaper needs that so many families experience.
 Erin quickly searched for the local diaper bank in the Athens community…yet there was none!
-Erin then started hustling for diapers with friends and family, and quickly pulled together a team of diaper do-gooders who together started the Athens Area Diaper Bank.
-Erin lives in the Athens area with her husband, three daughters, and dog.
-She is armed with a PhD in cell biology, a great support system of family and friends, and a passion for helping families climb out of poverty.
+Erin then started hustling for diapers with friends and family, and quickly pulled together the best team of diaper do-gooders who together started the Athens Area Diaper Bank.
+Erin lives in the Athens area with her husband, three daughters, and dogs.
+She is armed with a PhD in cell biology, a great support system of family and friends, and a passion for helping families.
 Erin enjoys a dance party, a warm hug, and an organized closet.
 Contact Erin directly here.

 Erin Campbell started the Athens Area Diaper Bank in October 2015.
-She first learned about diaper need when her middle daughter was still an infant, and was horrified that some families can’t keep their babies in clean diapers and even have to re-use dirty diapers.
+She first learned about diaper need when her middle daughter was still an infant, and was horrified to learn about the struggle of diaper needs that so many families experience.
 Erin quickly searched for the local diaper bank in the Athens community…yet there was none!
-Erin then started hustling for diapers with friends and family, and quickly pulled together a team of diaper do-gooders who together started the Athens Area Diaper Bank.
-Erin lives in the Athens area with her husband, three daughters, and dog.
-She is armed with a PhD in cell biology, a great support system of family and friends, and a passion for helping families climb out of poverty.
+Erin then started hustling for diapers with friends and family, and quickly pulled together the best team of diaper do-gooders who together started the Athens Area Diaper Bank.
+Erin lives in the Athens area with her husband, three daughters, and dogs.
+She is armed with a PhD in cell biology, a great support system of family and friends, and a passion for helping families.
 Erin enjoys a dance party, a warm hug, and an organized closet.
 Contact Erin directly here.

 Community Engagement Specialist: Beth Staton